 What You’ll Need

-So for me, the go to is this:
+So for me, the go to reproofing is this just on the basis of effectiveness and ease of use.

 There’s a Mountain Warehouse equivalent in these two products which I have also used (but personally I found the Nikwax the more effective).

-So my little guide here is based on the Nikwax option.
+So my little guide here is based on the Nikwax option but there are alternative brands out there as well.

 How to Reproof a Waterproof Jacket Step by Step

-1. Prep the washing machine.
-Remove the detergent drawer and clean it out to make sure there’s no residue of detergents which can damage waterproof fabrics
+- Prep the washing machine.
+Remove the detergent drawer and clean it out to make sure there’s no residue of detergents which can damage waterproof fabrics lft in there

-4. Put your jacket in the washing machine
+- Put your waterproof jacket in the washing machine

 Waterproof Jacket Before Reproofing